Skip to main content

 Not seeing as much autofill as you expected?

 Start by watching the video below.
-It walks through common ways to increase autofill coverage and shows how data flows between Risk Profiles and forms.
+It covers common ways to increase autofill coverage and explains how data flows between Risk Profiles and forms.
+You can also review our guide on why some questions can't be reliably mapped.

 If you still are not seeing strong results after watching the video, reach out to our team with: